 Do you happen to have a tabby cat at home?

-Most ailurophiles have probably heard of tabby cats or have seen them around but haven’t realized it yet.
-Some also associate the name to female cats because Tabby is a popular female cat name.
+Most ailurophiles have probably heard of tabby cats or seen them around but haven’t realized it yet.
+Some also associate the name with female cats because Tabby is a popular female cat name.

 There are probably thousands of tabby cats in shelters alone.
-If you’re one of those planning to own one, read on and be amazed by some amazing information about these pets!
+If you’re one of those planning to own one, read on and be amazed!

 Fact #1 – Tabby Cats are Alley Cats — NOT!

-Some people associated tabby cats with mixed breeds, alley cats, or even to a certain breed alone.
-Tabby cats are, hold on to your breath — not a type of breed.
+Some people associate tabby cats with mixed breeds, alley cats, or even to a certain breed alone.
+Tabby cats are, hold on to your breath — not a breed at all.
 Surprised?

-Tabby cats refer to the coat pattern that may be seen in both domestic, mixed breeds, and pure pedigreed cats.
-They may appear in different colors and size of markings.
-This is the most common cat pattern in the world.
+“Tabby” refers to a coat pattern that is found in domestic, mixed breed, and pedigree cats.
+The pattern may appear in different colors and with different sizes of markings.
+This is the most common cat coat pattern in the world.

 Fact #2 – There are Even Types?

-- Classic – Also termed as blotched; cats that have this coat usually have swirls of darker fur against a light one.
-The whorls are continuous on the back of cats then swirls on the sides.
+- Classic – Also known as blotched, cats that have this coat usually have swirls of darker fur against lighter.
+The whorls are continuous on the back of the cat then turn into swirls on the sides.
 Their tails and legs have ring outlines.
-This may be the reason why they also call this type as marbled.
-Most American Shorthairs have this type of pattern.
+This may be the reason why they also call this type marbled.
+Most Domestic Shorthairs (non-pedigree) tabby cats have this type of pattern.

 - Mackerel – This pattern has a distinct horizontal stripe across its back.
 From there, vertical stripes that are either broken or solid run down their body.
 This results in a form that is similar to a fish bone, hence the term mackerel.
-Pretty smart.
-This is the most common pattern you can usually see in cats.
-Bet you’ve seen at least one in your neighborhood.
-An example of a cat breed with mackerel tabby is a Toyger, one of the most expensive cat breeds.
-But then, why is the classic called the classic if this is the most common, you might ask.
+Pretty smart!
+This is the most common tabby pattern; bet you’ve seen at least one in your neighborhood.
+An example of a cat breed with a mackerel tabby pattern is a Toyger, one of the most expensive cat breeds.
+But then, you might ask, why is the classic called the classic if the mackerel is the most common?
 Some people have argued that this type should’ve gotten the name classic, just like you did.
 Or did not.
 Moving on.

 - Spotted – As the name suggests, this pattern has dark spots over a lighter background coat.
 These spots can either be small or large.
 Some of the famously spotted tabbies are the Ocicat and the Egyptian Mau.

-- Ticked or Agouti – This can be seen as a solid coat color from afar.
+- Ticked or Agouti – This appears to be a solid coat color from afar.
 But if you look closely, you will see that the individual hairs have different band colors of black, brown, and yellow.
-These are called agouti hair and are described as a “ticked” coat.
+This is called agouti hair or a “ticked” coat.
 Cats that have this pattern usually shine under bright light.
 Try to find the patterns if you see solid-colored cats that are shining under the sun.
-Why is it called an agouti hair though?
-Simply because the pattern is caused by the agouti gene which can also be found in other animals such as dogs, horses, and rodents.
+Why is it called agouti hair, though?
+Simply because the pattern is caused by the agouti gene which can also be found in other animals such as rabbits, horses, and rodents.
 A classic example of this pattern is the Abyssinian cat breed.